MaJoRX0/Tokyo-Downloader/README.md

 # Tokyo Downloader
 ## 📌 Overview

-Tokyo Downloader is a Python-based tool that fetches download links for anime episodes from **Tokyo Insider**.
+Tokyo Downloader is a Python-based tool that fetches download links for anime Episodes/OVAs/Movies/Specials from **Tokyo Insider**.
 The extracted links are saved in a text file for easy bulk downloading using **Internet Download Manager (IDM)**.

 ## 🚀 Features

-- Fetches anime episode download links automatically.
+- Fetches Episode/OVA/Movies/Special episode download links automatically.
 - Allows users to select a range of episodes.
 - Supports sorting options:
   - **Biggest Size**: Selects the largest file.